-The General tab is for information purposes only; it displays the type of card that is installed in the chassis.
-The card also has the ability to monitor the power supplies of the frame in which it resides.
+This tab is for information only; it displays the type of card that is installed in the chassis.
+The card also has the ability to monitor the power supplies of the frame in which it resides in.
+Simply check the Frame Status Error box to enable SNMP traps.
+The Frame Trap Status LED is an indicator that will turn red when one or both of the frame's power supplies fail.